The best Amazon Black Friday deals to shop right now

 - Wayfair: Up to 70% off area rugs, small appliances, furniture and more

-- Nike: Up to 60% off early Black Friday deals using code ACCESS through Nov.
-18
+- Nike: Up to 60% off holiday gifts using code BLACKFRIDAY through Nov.
+25

 - Home Depot: Up to 45% off home improvement, outdoor products and more through Nov.
 29